Mining for gold in the Philippines is not an easy endeavor. Even so, the country is home to many producers and exploration companies.

 Metals Exploration’s main asset is the Runruno gold-moly project on the island of Luzon.
 The company acquired the project in 2005, and has since increased its ownership to 100 percent.
 Runruno has a defined mineral resource of 1.39 million ounces of gold and 25.6 million pounds of moly; 1,050,000 ounces of gold are designated as measured and indicated, while 900,000 ounces of gold are listed as proven and probable reserves.

 For the quarter ended June 30, 2018, the company reported output of 21,113 ounces of gold, up from 18,251 ounces in the previous period.

 OceanaGold owns and operates the high-grade gold-copper Didipio mine, also located on Luzon.
 The company achieved commercial production at Didipio in 2013, and over its 16-year life the mine’s nominal production should be 100,000 ounces of gold and 14,000 tonnes of copper.

 OceanaGold announced record Q2 2018 gold production of 268,597 ounces.
 The company’s annual guidance across all its assets is set at between 500,000 and 540,000 ounces of gold.

 Philex Mining was incorporated in the Philippines in 1955, and its subsidiaries fall under either Philex Mining (metals) or Philex Petroleum (energy).
 Philex Mining operates the Padcal mine, which is its largest revenue source.
 Padcal has been operating since 1958 and is expected to end its life in 2020.

 Philex also owns the Silangan copper-gold mine, which encompasses the feasibility-stage Boyongan and Bayugo deposits.
-The company produced a total of 103,300 ounces of gold in 2016.
+The company produced a total of 84,600 ounces of gold in 2017, down from 103,300 ounces in 2016.